Police appeal for witnesses to fatal bus crash that killed five tourists near Rotorua

 Five people lost their lives in the crash involving a tour bus on State Highway 5 in the Mamaku Ranges about 11am yesterday.

-Bay of Plenty Road Policing Manager Inspector Brent Crowe asked anyone who witnessed the crash, and who had not yet spoken to police, to contact them.
+Bay of Plenty road policing manager Inspector Brent Crowe asked anyone who witnessed the crash, and who had not yet spoken to police, to contact them.

 Police also want to speak to anyone who may have seen a white bus travelling south on State Highway 5 prior to the crash.